 If you are looking for an in-depth guide that will teach you everything you need to know about setting up on social media, download our free ebook here.

-Social media handles linked to online stores/website— You should link your website/online store to all your social media handles.
-This helps people reach out to you across platforms based on their interest and intent.
+You should link your website/online store to all your social media handles.
+This helps people reach out to you across platforms based on their interests and intent.

-Donation drives—If you are collecting money through donations, then adding the donation payment link in your profile is a good option.
-It makes it easier for people to access the payment link and make the donation.
+If you are collecting money through donations, then adding the donation payment link in your profile is a good option.
+It makes it easier for people to access the payment link and make donations.

 In such a scenario, you can use social media to engage with your potential customers and build a healthy relationship over social media.